penske-media-corp/pmc-vvv/README.md

 ## Unit Tests

 For each site you provision, e.g. Sportico, you may run the theme and pmc-plugins unit tests by following the steps below.
-Do steps 1-3 onces, and steps 4+ for each provisioned site, e.g. Sportico, WWD, etc..
+Do steps 1-3 once, and steps 4+ for each provisioned site, e.g. Sportico, WWD, etc..
 The basic concept here is that we copy the testing tools from wordpress-develop into each provisioned site.

 NOTE, if xdebug is enabled your tests will run VERY slowly.
 See https://varyingvagrantvagrants.org/docs/en-US/references/xdebug/ Only enable xdebug while testing if you wish to step-through debug your tests.